These are the countries where novel coronavirus cases have been confirmed worldwide - Local News 8

 According to the Bavarian health ministry, the two new cases are related to a company from the district of Starnberg, where most of the previously known cases were also employed.

-Hong Kong health officials have confirmed three additional novel coronavirus cases in the city.
-According to Hong Kong Police, a 48-year-old police officer is among the three new confirmed cases.
+Health officials in Hong Kong confirmed five new cases of the novel coronavirus on February 23, bringing the citywide total to 74.

+One of the new cases is a 68-year-old man who was evacuated from the Diamond Princess cruise ship earlier in the week.

-In a statement released on Friday, Hong Kong Police confirmed the 48-year-old officer had not traveled overseas within the past 14 days.
+Other recently announced cases include a 48-year-old police officer who had not traveled overseas within the past 14 days.
 The officer felt unwell on February 18 and sought medical treatment on the same day.
-He then tested positive for the novel coronavirus on February 20.
+He tested positive for the novel coronavirus on February 20.
 According to police, the officer was the leader of the North Point anti-riot police squad.

-The remaining two additional cases involve a 38-year-old woman and a 58-year-old man.
-According to the Department of Health, both cases did not travel during the incubation period.

-Hong Kong now has 68 confirmed cases of the virus, including two deaths.
+As of February 23, 12 patients have successfully been treated and discharged from hospital.

 India (at least 3 cases)